Disclosure Fact Checked

 Before choosing a provider, you need to ensure that the stock trading app gives you access to your desired market.
 For example, some platforms only allow you to buy US stocks, while others offer dozens of exchanges.

-In the case of Libertex, you can trade over 2,400 stocks from 17 international markets - all on a commission-free basis.
+In the case of Trade Nation, you can trade over 2,400 stocks from 17 international markets, all on a commission-free basis.
 However, the platform doesn't offer South African stocks.
 If this is something you are after, you can trade South African share CFDs on the Plus500 app.
+You can learn more about the app in our Plus500 app review.

 Fees

-Make sure you check what trading fees are applicable on your chosen app.
+Make sure you check what trading fees apply to your chosen app.
 Most providers will charge you a variable fee on each trade you place.

 For example, IG charges 0.2% to trade South African stock CFDs.
 However, you need to check whether a minimum commission is in place, too.
 At IG, that's ZAR 100.